dannyblackstock/danny-portfolio-yo/README.md

 Uses some custom middleware for <a href="https://github.com/gruntjs/grunt-contrib-connect">grunt-contrib-connect</a> in order to allow routing to be controlled by Javascript (see Gruntfile.js).

-Make sure you use the custom-animate-animo.js instead of the one that comes with animo, since I added slideOutLeft and slideOutRight transitions.
+Make sure you use the custom-animate-animo.css instead of the one that comes with animo, since I added slideOutLeft and slideOutRight transitions.
 So, use it to overwrite the file app/bower_components/animo.js/animate+animo.css.